backend-development/backend-development-textbook/source/graphql-api.md

       create  app/graphql/types/project_type.rb
 ```

-Now edit the type to fit your needs:
+Now we can edit the type to fit our needs, for example
+we can remove attributes that should never be public:

 ```
 module Types